 Extra tab (this tab may be hidden behind the drop-down menu on smaller screens): lists additional metadata fields you may want to add to your parsed results.
 See below for more information.

 Action: leave this on Processed.
 Skip and Delete can be used when you want to discard emails from being processed.

 Status: leave this on Enabled.
 If you set this to Disabled, the template won't be used (useful when making tests).

 Reprocess all unprocessed documents: leave this checked.
-Uncheck this if you don't want unprocessed documents to be reprocessed using this template (useful when making tests of if you have a large number of older unprocessed documents you don't want to process anymore).
+Uncheck this if you don't want unprocessed documents to be reprocessed using this template (useful when making tests if you have a large number of older unprocessed documents you don't want to process anymore).